Orlando Cepeda: Return to the Giants and community work

 In 1987, Max Shapiro asked him to substitute for McCovey in a "fantasy baseball camp" in San Francisco, and although reluctant at first, he accepted.
 There he met and befriended publisher Laurence Hyman, who introduced Cepeda to Giants staff members and encouraged him to write to general manager Al Rosen.
 After initially receiving no response, eventually Patrick J. Gallagher called to tell Cepeda that Rosen wanted to hire him as a scout.
-Cepeda worked in the Dominican Republic, Mexico and other Latin American countries during his first year, after which the Giants placed him on full-time payroll.
-Cepeda later worked as a goodwill ambassador for the Giants, attending activities in schools, hospitals and community centers, and he represented the Giants in programs aimed at Latin American communities.
+Cepeda worked in the Dominican Republic, Mexico, and other Latin American countries during his first year, after which the Giants placed him on full-time payroll.
+Cepeda later worked as a goodwill ambassador for the Giants, attending activities in schools, hospitals, and community centers, and he represented the Giants in programs aimed at Latin American communities.
 Having joined the Sōka Gakkai International, he also participated in activities for Puerto Rican communities in New York.

 Cepeda threw the honorary first pitch for the third game of the 1989 National League Championship Series, and also for a regular-season game between the Giants and Dodgers on September 17, 1997, his 60th birthday.
-Cepeda has his own concession stand at the new Giants stadium which opened in 2000, now called Oracle Park.
-Among the offerings at Orlando’s Caribbean BBQ is the "Caribbean Cha Cha Bowl" in reference to his nickname for his taste for jazz and Latin music.
+Cepeda had his own concession stand at the new Giants stadium which opened in 2000, now called Oracle Park.
+Among the offerings at Orlando's Caribbean BBQ is the "Caribbean Cha Cha Bowl" in reference to his nickname for his taste for jazz and Latin music.
 In 2006, the Society for American Baseball Research (SABR) approved a chapter for Puerto Rico, the first in Latin America, and named the chapter in honor of Cepeda.
 In 2008 a 9-foot bronze sculpture of Cepeda in a Giants uniform of the early 1960s was unveiled at the new ballpark.
-Cepeda is only the fourth Giant to be honored with such a statue, following Willie Mays, Willie McCovey and Juan Marichal.
+Cepeda was only the fifth Giant to be honored with such a statue, following Willie Mays, Willie McCovey, Gaylord Perry, and Juan Marichal.
 On September 16, 2017, the day before his 80th birthday, he attended a birthday celebration at Oracle Park where the Giants honored him, including distributing statuettes of him to the first 20,000 fans at the game.

-Induction to Hall of Fame
+Legacy

-By the early 90s, when his time of initial eligibility for the Baseball Hall of Fame was beginning to run out, many Puerto Ricans, celebrities and ordinary citizens alike began to campaign for his induction.
+By the early 1990s, when his time of initial eligibility for the Baseball Hall of Fame was beginning to run out, many Puerto Ricans, celebrities, and ordinary citizens alike began to campaign for his induction.
 Some international celebrities and former teammates also joined in the campaign.
-In 1994, his last year of eligibility in voting by the Baseball Writers' Association of America, he came within seven votes of being elected.
+In 1994, his last year of eligibility in voting by the Baseball Writers' Association of America, he came within nine votes of being elected.
 In 1999, he was elected by the Hall's Veterans Committee, joining Roberto Clemente as the only other Puerto Rican in Cooperstown.
-They have since been joined by Roberto Alomar, Iván Rodríguez and Edgar Martínez.
+They have since been joined by Roberto Alomar, Iván Rodríguez, and Edgar Martínez.